 First, John Mulligan's friend and colleague, Detective Kenneth Acerra, claimed to have "found" Mulligan's cell phone -- reported missing after the murder -- in the center console of Mulligan's Ford Explorer a full week after the crime.
-Acerra claimed he was looking for a charger when he came upon the cell phone -- even though crime scene investigators who swept the vehicle had not found it.
+Acerra claimed he was looking for a charger when he came upon the cell phone, even though crime scene investigators who'd swept the vehicle right after the murder didn't find it.
 The explanation strained credulity.

 A second questionable incident also involved Acerra, this time with his partner, Detective Walter Robinson, and a close associate, Detective John Brazil.
 Within twelve hours of the murder the three detectives brought forward nineteen-year-old Rosa Sanchez, who claimed that while shopping for a bar of soap at Walgreens at 3 a.m. she saw a young African-American man peering into the sleeping Mulligan's car window.

 Rosa Sanchez, coincidentally, was the niece of the woman Acerra lived with, a cousin to their child.

 Sanchez went on to identify Sean Ellis from a police photo array containing eight images, but only after homicide detectives granted her two separate tries.
-In her first viewing of the photos, she selected another man-- neither Ellis nor Patterson -- and was escorted out of the building by Acerra and Robinson.
-(The photo she selected was the same that Rosa's husband, Ivan Sanchez, had earlier selected in a private viewing of the same photo arrays some days earlier, rating his certainty a “7 out of 10.”)
+In her first time through the photos she selected another man-- neither Ellis nor Patterson -- and was escorted out of the building by Acerra and Robinson.
+(The photo she selected was the same one Rosa's husband, Ivan Sanchez, had earlier selected in a private viewing of the same photo arrays some days earlier, rating his certainty a “7 out of 10.”)

-Outside, Rosa and her young husband sat in her "Uncle Kenny" Acerra's private car with both him and Walter Robinson; by all accounts she was weeping.
+After that first viewing, Rosa and her young husband sat in her "Uncle Kenny" Acerra's private car, parked outside the homicide unit, with him and Walter Robinson.
+By all accounts she was weeping.

 Moments later, Rosa Sanchez was brought back into homicide by Acerra and Robinson.
 Shown the unchanged photo array a second time, she immediately pointed to Sean Ellis's photo in the top, left corner.